emilwidlund/wire/artifacts/wire-ui/README.md

 # Wire UI

-Wire UI is a package with React components, built to visualize Nodes & Connections in Wire Editors.
+Wire UI is a package of React components, built to visualize Nodes & Connections in Wire Editors.

 ### Available Components